jeffreykegler/hoonlint/misc/whitespace.md

 A **brick** is a Hoon lexeme with semantics.
 A Hoon lexeme without semantics is a **mortar** lexeme.
-All rune are bricks, but not all bricks are runes.
+All runes are bricks, but not all bricks are runes.

 The **rune line** of a hoon is the line on which the hoon's rune occurs, and the **rune column** of a hoon